 Party, classroom, and gifting hacks

 From birthdays to teacher thank-yous, Dollar Tree can stretch your party budget while still feeling personal.
+Nobody needs to know the centerpiece cost less than your morning coffee.

 • Color themes.
 Build a palette with plates, napkins, balloons, tablecloths.